xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 In this task, you will apply application settings using the Microsoft Azure Portal.
 You will then add the application settings to the TollBooth Starter Project.

-1. Using a new tab or instance of your browser navigate to the Azure Management portal, <http://portal.azure.com>
+1. Using a new tab or instance of your browser navigate to the Azure Management portal, <http://portal.azure.com>.

 2. Open the **ServerlessArchitecture** resource group, and then select the Azure Function App you created whose name ends with **FunctionApp**.
 If you did not use this naming convention, that's fine.
 Just be sure to make note of the name so you can distinguish it from the Function App you will be developing using the portal later on.

     ![In the ServerlessArchtecture resource group, TollBoothFunctionApp is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image33.png 'ServerlessArchtecture resource group')

-3. Select on **Application settings** on the Overview pane
+3. Select on **Application settings** on the Overview pane.

     ![In the TollBoothFunctionApp blade, under Configured features, Application settings is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image34.png 'TollBoothFunctionApp blade')